Particular/docs.particular.net/nservicebus/upgrades/sqlserver-2to3.md

 ### Transactions

 The transactions API was changed.
 The native transaction support has been split into two different levels: `ReceiveOnly` and `SendAtomicWithReceive`.
-SQL Server Transport supports both of them. `SendAtomicWithReceive` is equivalent to disabling distributed transactions in Version 5.
+SQL Server Transport supports both of them. `SendAtomicWithReceive` is equivalent to disabling distributed transactions in NServiceBus Version 5.

-snippet:5to6-enable-native-transaction
+snippet:2to3-enable-native-transaction

 As shown in the above snippet, transaction settings are now handled in the transport level configuration.

-For more details and examples refer to [Transaction configuration API](/nservicebus/upgrades/5to6.md#transaction-configuration-API) and [Transaction support](/nservicebus/messaging/transactions.md) pages.
+For more details and examples refer to [Transaction configuration API](/nservicebus/upgrades/5to6.md#transaction-configuration-api) and [Transaction support](/nservicebus/messaging/transactions.md) pages.

 ### Connection factory